hashicorp/design-system/website/docs/components/form/input-group/index.md

 ---
 title: Input Group
-description: Nests one or more input fields and actions to handle complex filtering and data collection.
+description: Nests one or more input fields and actions to handle complex filtering and multi-directional data collection.
-caption: Nests one or more input fields and actions to handle complex filtering and data collection.
+caption: Nests one or more input fields and actions to handle complex filtering and multi-directional data collection.
 status: experimental
 links:
   figma: https://www.figma.com/file/noyY6dUMDYjmySpHcMjhkN/HDS-Product---Components?node-id=30582%3A48492&t=WorSh0N6lvzHicLK-1